Memorials in Beeston -

 - the memorial is in Section X2 of the cemetery extension which has not yet been photographed

 - a very few surviving memorials may have been missed during the photographing exercise - checking continues

 - an option in the table header, allows for searching for any element (such as a surname) occurring in anywhere

 in the inscription records.
-Simply, enter the required value and click the icon immediately to the right of the search box.
-By defult the results include
+Simply, enter the required value and click the first magnifier icon to the right of the search box.
+By default the results include

 may also be sorted by clicking on the appropriate column heading.
 Progressing through the pages can be actioned using the controls in the table footer.

 Clicking in the + button on the left end of any displayed line offers options to display details of all persons recorded on the respective memorial, to display

 the heading details common to the memorial stone overall, or any recorded or implied father, mother or spouse (Please read the note at the top of this page)

 : only information that is recorded on the memorial or can be implied from its wording, is recorded in the index.
 Although